Course Catalog

 ECE 364 Machine Learning for Predictive Data Analytics

-Machine learning for predictive data analytics; data to insight to decisions; data exploration; information-based learning; similarity-based learning; probability-based learning; error-based learning; evaluation; case studies.
+Machine learning for predictive data analytics; information-based learning; similarity-based learning; probability-based learning; error-based learning; deep learning; evaluation.

 ECE 375 Computer Architecture and Organization (also COS 375)